CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experiments

-An important motivation for efficient image-text fusion are streaming video understanding applications.
-This comes with two particular challenges: \textbf{(i)} Memory growth needs to be controlled in order to handle longer videos, and \textbf{(ii)} for streaming applications, the model latency needs to stay below the frame rate to avoid accumulating delay over time.
+Streaming video understanding is an important motivation for building efficient vision-language models.
+This tasks comes with two particular challenges: \textbf{(i)} Memory costs needs to be kept under control in order to handle longer videos, and \textbf{(ii)} for streaming applications, the model latency needs to stay below the frame rate to avoid accumulating delay over time.
+By design, CA is well equipped to address both of these issues.
+To illustrate the usefulness of CA to process long text-image sequences, we now consider the task of live video captioning.

-By design, CASA is well equipped to address both of these issues.
-To illustrate this, we tackle the task of live video captioning.
-We leverage Live-WhisperX-526K, an instruction training dataset recently introduced in LiveCC~\citep{chen2025livecc}.
-It is composed of video frames extracted at a framerate of 2fps and interleaved with the text transcript of the video's original audio.
-We use this dataset to further finetune our \casaplus[Qwen2.5-VL] model for the task of live video captioning.
-We provide qualitative samples of live captioning results in \hyperref[fig:qualitative]{Figure \ref{fig:qualitative}} and in our project page at \url{kyutai.org/casa}.
+Specifically, we finetune our \CAtv-adapted Qwen2.5-VL model trained on images only on Live-WhisperX-526K, a recent instruction-tuning dataset~\citep{chen2025livecc}.
+It is composed of video frames sampled at 2fps and interleaved with the text transcript of the video's original audio.
+As discussed in \hCref{sec:differences}, we design our CA layers such that text tokens only attend to the latest image in the current window.
+At inference, this means we simply continuously execute the model while replacing the key-value sources of the CA layers every half a second.
+We provide qualitative samples of live captioning results in \hyperref[fig:qualitative]{Figure \ref{fig:qualitative}} and \hyperref[app:live-captioning]{Appendix \ref{app:live-captioning}}.

 \myparagraph{Quantitative evaluation.} We evaluate our LiveCC-tuned model on the LiveSports3K benchmark proposed in \cite{chen2025livecc}.
 The dataset consists of videos of sports events ($\sim$ 20 seconds long).
-The captions are evaluated using an LLM as a judge, following the evaluation protocol provided in LiveCC's repository with reference captions generated with GPT-4o and further relying on GPT-4o as the judge.

-In \hyperref[tab:livecc]{Table \ref{tab:livecc}}, we report results for our \casaplus[Qwen2.5-VL] trained on LiveCC, evaluated across training steps, and compare to the results reported in the original LiveCC paper.
-Notably, despite its smaller size (3B \vs 7B), our CASA model obtains scores similar to those of LiveCC models \cite{chen2025livecc}.
+The captions are evaluated using an LLM as a judge, following the evaluation protocol provided in LiveCC's repository with GPT-4o acting as the judge.
+In \hyperref[fig:dalys]{Table \ref{fig:dalys}(a)}, we report results for a \CAtv Qwen2.5-VL-3B model trained on LiveCC and evaluated across training steps, and compare to the results reported in the original LiveCC paper.
+Notably, despite its smaller size (3B \vs 7B), our CA model obtains scores similar to those of LiveCC.